telliott99/covid/notes and examples.md

 #### Approach

 The idea for most scripts is to use the main part of the script to assemble the correct keys in order.
-This list is then passed to ``ufmt.fmt`` along with the ``conf`` dictionary.
+This list is passed to ``ucalc`` and then to ``ufmt`` along with the ``conf`` dictionary.

+All the trimming, sorting and stats happens in ``ucalc``.

 All the formatting happens in ``ufmt``.

 The code about keys does not know which database we're using.
 I found that too complicated to maintain since I added the option of building a ``max`` database.

-So now the database is passed to the ``ukeys`` routines as an argument.
+So now the database is passed to ``ukeys`` functions as an argument.

 #### Examples (as of 2020-06-29)